kossiitkgp/docs/events/freshers-selection.md

 * Roll Number
 * Email ID
 * Phone
-* Share with us your URLs
+* Share with us your URLs (GitHub, portfolio, any projects, etc.)
 * Do you have any achievements you want us to know?
 * When did you start programming?
 What motivates you?
 Tell us your story.
 * What are you learning these days?